HannahNT123/library_zines/README.md

 ## 🏫 About the Zine Library ##

-This little online library is an experiment in information retrieval architecture.
+This little online library is an experiment in information retrieval.
 The goal is to to explore whether or not a Git repository can serve as library infrastructure.

 A Git repository offers:
 - sustainable online infrastructure